 Cake Cutting Disaster?

-This was the cake cutting photo no one saw coming.
-I’ve already seen a few comments on Facebook posted by those who can’t comprehend that something like this could actually happen on a wedding day.
-It’s this reason I must categorically state that this did in fact occur and that this is NOT a set up photo!
+This was a cake-cutting photo no one could’ve predicted.
+I’ve already seen a few comments online from people in disbelief that something like this could happen on a wedding day.
+So, let me be clear; this did happen, and it’s not a staged photo!

-Congrats to Ken and Amanda for being so classy!
+Congratulations, Ken and Amanda, for being so classy.

-Here’s a guest image captured by Ian Ronalds from another perspective.
-As you can see this was the real deal.
-It’s funny that people online are claiming this was all set up.
-Honestly, for Ken and Amanda’s sake, I wish that were the case, but this actually happened.
+Here’s a guest photo by Ian Ronalds that gives another perspective.
+As you can see, this was the real deal.
+People online have claimed it was staged, but for Ken and Amanda’s sake, I wish it was.
+This truly happened.

 guest-image-by-ian-ronalds